Table of Content

-- However, there is a “use it or lose it” provision where you must use the full contribution amount by the end of the year, or else you’ll forfeit those funds.
-That being said, there may be a grace period for some plans, check with your employer for details.
+- Keep in mind, that there's a “use it or lose it” provision where you must use the full contribution amount by the end of the year, or else you forfeit those funds.
+That being said, there may be a grace period for some plans, so be sure to check with your employer for details.

 How to Use FSA to Pay for LASIK Surgery?

-You can use your FSA dollars to help pay for LASIK surgery if you’re a candidate for LASIK or other laser vision correction procedures, but there’s a catch: the entire cost of the procedure may not be covered by your FSA funds, especially if you’re opting for the most advanced technology.
+If you're a candidate for LASIK or another laser eye surgery, you can use your FSA dollars to help pay for your surgical procedure.
+However, there could be a catch: the entire cost of the procedure may not be covered by your FSA funds, especially if you’re opting for the most advanced technology.

 However, if your company’s FSA plan has a grace period, you can combine the remaining FSA funds from the previous year with your FSA funds from the current year.
 So if you wanted to, you could leave all of your previous year’s FSA money in your account until the grace period, and then combine it with the full amount for the next year.
-Essentially, doubling up on your yearly FSA distributions can help to offset the full costs of LASIK.
-Be sure to get confirmation that your plan does in fact have a grace period, or you risk losing your last year’s contributions.
-Check with your employer for details on their policy.
+Essentially, doubling up on your yearly FSA distributions can help to offset the full cost of LASIK.
+Be sure to get confirmation that your plan does, in fact, have a grace period, or you could risk losing your previous year’s contributions.
+Your employer will have specific details available for you to consider.